-Requirement Treatment Education Time since launch Active for at least one year Active for at least one year Evidence-based foundation Program design is strongly Program design is strongly informed by existing scientific informed by existing scientific evidence in terms of both evidence in terms of both content and mode of delivery content and mode of delivery Program description and In alignment with the six pillars In alignment with the six pillars alignment with Pillars of LM of Lifestyle Medicine, for those of Lifestyle Medicine, for those pillars which are a focus of the pillars which are a focus of the program (focus on all six pillars program (focus on all six pillars is not required). is not required) Adverse side effects Program has no known adverse Program has no known adverse side effects or side effects or anticipated/resulting increased anticipated/resulting increased need for medications for need for medications for chronic disease as a result of chronic disease as a result of program participation program participation Minimum number of 100 completed participants to 300 completed participants to completed participants date date Treatment supervision and Program staff supervise health Participants are asked to agree medication management metrics, lab work, and to work closely with their PCP medication management, or and/or prescribing provider for communicate directly with supervision of health metrics, prescribing providers lab work, and medication (specialists or PCPs) of enrolled management participants Participants should also be in contact with their PCP as needed Evaluation Health outcomes should be Pre-post program assessments, evaluated by appropriately at minimum a survey and trained program staff and preferably one or more should be directly relevant to validated survey(s) are included program goals. in program structure to evaluate changes in health behaviors and knowledge relevant to program goals Evaluation schedule Health outcomes must be Self-reported health behaviors assessed at baseline and again and relevant knowledge must upon treatment program be assessed at baseline and completion for all participants again upon program completion for all participants Research A minimum of two peer- A minimum of one peer- reviewed publications reviewed publication demonstrating improvements in demonstrating improvements in health outcomes relevant to outcomes of knowledge or program goals following health behavior changes program completion, with a relevant to program goals minimum sample size of 30 1 0 0 0 0 following program completion, with a minimum sample of 30 Scalability Not required for LM Treatment Programs, but if program is scalable or has been replicated or scaled, this information should be included It must be feasible to replicate the education program at multiple sites or to disseminate it broadly
+Requirement Treatment Education Time since launch Active for at least one year Active for at least one year Evidence-based foundation Program design is strongly Program design is strongly informed by existing scientific informed by existing scientific evidence in terms of both evidence in terms of both content and mode of delivery content and mode of delivery Program description and In alignment with the six pillars In alignment with the six pillars alignment with Pillars of LM of Lifestyle Medicine, for those of Lifestyle Medicine, for those pillars which are a focus of the pillars which are a focus of the program (focus on all six pillars program (focus on all six pillars is not required). is not required) Adverse side effects Program has no known adverse Program has no known adverse side effects or side effects or anticipated/resulting increased anticipated/resulting increased need for medications for need for medications for chronic disease as a result of chronic disease as a result of program participation program participation Minimum number of 100 completed participants to 300 completed participants to completed participants date date Treatment supervision and Program staff supervise health Participants are asked to agree medication management metrics, lab work, and to work closely with their PCP medication management, or and/or prescribing provider for communicate directly with supervision of health metrics, prescribing providers lab work, and medication (specialists or PCPs) of enrolled management participants Participants should also be in contact with their PCP as needed Evaluation Health outcomes should be Pre-post program assessments, evaluated by appropriately at minimum a survey and trained program staff and preferably one or more should be directly relevant to validated survey(s) are included program goals. in program structure to program geomet evaluate changes in health behaviors and knowledge relevant to program goals Evaluation schedule Health outcomes must be Self-reported health behaviors L'aldation selledaic assessed at baseline and again and relevant knowledge must upon treatment program be assessed at baseline and completion for all participants again upon program completion completion for all participants for all participants TOT All participants Research A minimum of two peer- A minimum of one peer- Nesedicii reviewed publications reviewed publication demonstrating improvements in · health outcomes relevant to demonstrating improvements in outcomes of knowledge or program goals following health behavior changes program completion, with a relevant to program goals minimum sample size of 30 following program completion, with a minimum sample of 30 Scalability Not required for LM Treatment It must be feasible to replicate Programs, but if program is the education program at scalable or has been replicated multiple sites or to disseminate or scaled, this information it broadly should be included